nimiq/albatross-monkey-chaos/README.md

 ## Requirements

 - Node.js 16.x or higher
-- A local devnet running on the latest version of the (Albatross branch)[https://github.com/nimiq/core-rs-albatross].
+- A local devnet running on the latest version of the [Albatross branch](https://github.com/nimiq/core-rs-albatross).
 Both projects should be in the same folder as shown here:

 ```
 your-folder